-If you need advice on a specific aspect of your finances such as investing, you can find professionals to help.
+If you need advice on a specific aspect of your finances, such as investing, you can find professionals to help.
 You can also hire financial professionals to help you with taxes or for general accounting services for your business.

 Other classifications require much less effort and experience to attain – even though they may be beneficial for the financial professional in working with clients.

 Financial Professional Designations

-It's important to note, individuals earning each of these designations must also complete continuing education requirements to maintain their certifications.
+It's important to note individuals earning each of these designations must also complete continuing education requirements to maintain their certifications.

-A certified financial planner or CFP is a financial advisor who's passed strict requirements for certification.
-A bachelor's degree is a prerequisite and the demanding, and comprehensive CFP education requirement typically lasts 18 months.
+A Certified Financial Planner or CFP is a financial advisor who's passed strict requirements for certification.
+A bachelor's degree is a prerequisite, and the demanding and comprehensive CFP education requirement typically lasts 18 months.

 People who are in need of assistance with taxes, retirement planning, or investing can benefit from working with a CFP.
-As fiduciaries, CFP’s are required to act with their client’s best interests in mind.
+As fiduciaries, CFPs are required to act with their client’s best interests in mind.

-The role of a certified public accountant or CPA is to help organizations, businesses, and individuals reach their financial goals.
+The role of a Certified Public Accountant or CPA is to help organizations, businesses, and individuals reach their financial goals.

 To become a licensed CPA, accountants must meet education and experience requirements.
 This includes a 16-hour exam broken into a series of four tests collectively called the Uniform CPA Exam.

 With a focus on investment analysis, portfolio management, and asset allocation – a CFA credential is given by the non-profit CFA Institute.

-To earn a CFA designation requires years of professional experience, completing a rigorous three-level exam, and adhering to ethics and conduct standards, along with being a member of the CFA Institute.
+Earning a CFA designation requires years of professional experience, completing a rigorous three-level exam, and adhering to ethics and conduct standards, along with being a member of the CFA Institute.

 The American College offers the coursework and exams needed for insurance agents to earn this designation.

-An enrolled agent or EA is a federally-licensed tax professional who has “unlimited practice rights” which allows them to represent individuals, businesses, or organizations before the Internal Revenue Service (IRS).
+An Enrolled Agent or EA is a federally-licensed tax professional who has “unlimited practice rights,” which allows them to represent individuals, businesses, or organizations before the Internal Revenue Service (IRS).

 According to the IRS website, enrolled agents must pass a three-part comprehensive IRS exam or have sufficient experience as an IRS employee.
-It is considered an elite status and agents must uphold ethical standards
+It is considered an elite status, and agents must uphold ethical standards

 These are just a few of the designations financial professionals can earn in their field.
-Check out the Financial Industry Regulatory Authority (FINRA) website, if you're interested in learning more about all the different credentials available for finance professionals.
+Check out the Financial Industry Regulatory Authority (FINRA) website if you're interested in learning more about all the different credentials available for finance professionals.

-Not only can you find detailed information on all of the designations, but there’s also a helpful comparison tool on the FINRA website available for your use.
+Not only can you find detailed information on all of the designations on the FINRA website, but you'll also find a helpful comparison tool available for your use.

 Must All Financial Planners and Advisors Be Certified?

 The terms financial planner and financial advisor are broad terms.
 Someone who uses these titles may be certified, but many people who call themselves financial planners or advisors are not.

-To meet your financial goals, you can choose to work with someone who is certified or not.
-As the examples above show, specific certifications require extensive experience, knowledge, and on-going training.
+As the designation examples above show, specific certifications require extensive experience, knowledge, and ongoing training.
 But keep in mind other designations may not have those requirements.